 And so I began to recall my work.
 I described my creative process, my research track to date and the products of my practice.
 Although I was able to eloquently verbalise a description of my practice, I grew increasingly frustrated as I fumbled around trying to find the ‘right’ terms to describe my work.
 I began to borrow words and contort meanings to describe how I worked in practice.
 It became clear that I needed to describe my work in the language of Academia, or at least I needed to use the philosophical terminology of the Art School if I was to effectively communicate my practice research within this arena.
 I simple didn’t have the words, I couldn’t show them the ‘images’ in my head and they didn’t have access to the common experience that came so easily in the studio.

 While attempting to answer questions relating to the field of animation studies such as, What Is animation?
-What is practice-based research? and How does one claim authority to ones own knowledge? the main focus of my enquiry was evaluating the tension I experience when I use CGI Software.
-A tension that I could only describe at this point, as a sense of disconnection.
+What is practice-based research? and How does one claim authority to ones own knowledge? the main focus of my enquiry was evaluating the tension I experienced when I use CGI Software.
+A tension that I could only describe at that point, as a sense of disconnection.
 I asked what was, ‘disconnected’?
 What did other animators think?
 What did other researchers think?
 How could I go about finding out?
-Could I relieve the tension? and could I reconnect the disconnect?
+Could I relieve the tension? and, could I reconnect the disconnect?

 I worked through many of the assumptions held about Animation in my ‘nature’ experiments.
 I discovered that theories defining Animation had roots in ontological and epistemological models constructed on assumptions drawn from a material, mechanistic, western, post enlightenment perspectives, supported by ancient philosophy mainly analytic dialectic philosophy.
 This model of world simply did not hold for me.
-It was a model that did not consider the implications of a quantum world or the perspective of the practitioner.
+It was a model that did not consider the implications of ecology, quantum physics or practitioner knowledge.

 Quantum Physics became central to my world model early in my Animation practice.
 It was a model that had uncertainty at its heart.
 To me, the world was an uncertain, shifting dynamic one that could only be filtered through my limited senses, filtered through my personal values and influenced by social notions of truth.
-At this time my model was informed by William James’ Pragmatism and Gregory Bateson’s 2nd Order Cybernetics theory.
+At this time my model was informed by William James’ Pragmatism.

 In these early years, I produced puppets, props and sets for stop motion Animation. this gave me valuable access to the experiences of other practitioners and allowed for many informal, animated discussions to take place.
 I was also able to align these with theoretical discourse in Academia.